raypan-wq/raypan-wq.github.io/_posts/2025-03-26-welcome-to-jekyll.md

 <!-- describe my initiatie and goal of blog -->

-Some blogs and posts guide me to a balanced solution: Github Page + Jekyll.
+Some blogs and posts guide me to a balanced solution: Github Page + [Jekyll][jekyllrb].
 I log here for someone to refer to.

 Firstly, I need to create a public repo named raypan-wq.github.io, the prefix name must matchs your github username.